DJI Mavic Air Review

-The Mavic Air has newly developed Advanced Piloting Assistance Systems (APAS) for object avoidance, adjusting its flight plan to actively fly over or around objects rather than just coming to a stop.
+The Mavic Air has the Advanced Piloting Assistance Systems (APAS) for object avoidance, adjusting its flight plan to actively fly over or around objects rather than just coming to a stop.

-QuickShot mode first debuted with the DJI Spark, allowing you to capture professional-looking videos automatically.
+Automated flight modes also make a return, for more ‘hands-off’ flight.
+Known as ‘QuickShot’ mode, this first debuted with the DJI Spark, allowing you to capture professional-looking videos automatically.

 These predefined flight paths resulted in some seriously dramatic shots.
-These include ‘Rocket’, which locked the camera on a target and then shot straight up in the air; and ‘Circle’, which had the camera fly around a target while keeping them in frame.
+These include ‘Rocket’, which locked the camera on a target and then shot straight up in the air; and ‘Circle’, which had the camera fly around a target while keeping it in frame.

 Here’s an Asteroid video I shot where the footage was taken off the memory card.
-It’s worth noting that when saved through the DJI GO app, the app saves a version of it played back in reverse to live up to its Earth-crashing ‘Asteroids’ name.
+It’s worth noting that when saved through the DJI Go app, the app saves a version of it played back in reverse to live up to its Earth-crashing ‘Asteroids’ name.
 The drone actually records as flying away from you rather than towards you, however.
 The below is played back the way it was recorded:

 The DJI Spark’s SmartCapture also returns, allowing you to control the Mavic Air with hand gestures to capture selfies, follow you around and more.
 That means you won’t have to dig out the remote controller whenever you want to grab some footage – making you feel like you’re controlling the drone with The Force.